Available custom fields for next-gen projects

 Any Update an issue field rules on your board that use the field will break.
 Since Jira doesn’t know the most appropriate person to complete the field automatically, we don’t complete the field at all.
 We recommend you remove these rules and recreate them.

-Time fields allow people to provide time of day information using a calendar and dropdown time selector to complete the field.
-Time fields have two input areas: one to specify the date, and one to specify the time.
+Time stamp fields allow people to provide time of day information using a calendar and dropdown time selector.
+In company-managed projects, these are called "date time picker" fields.
+Time stamp fields have two input areas: one to specify the date, and one to specify the time.